hikeventures/hikeventures.github.io/_posts/reviews/2013-04-18-gear-review-unpacking-alpacka-packraft.markdown

 layout: post
 ---

 This year I am going to enhance my outdoor experience by using an Alpacka Raft Yukon Yak.
 Even so it weights around 3.5 kg including paddle I believe this is still a weight worth to carry for some additional fun even so if you hike ultralight.
-Here comes a short unboxing review of the Alpacka Raft Yukon Yak. {% include disclaimer.html %}
+Here comes a short unboxing review of the Alpacka Raft Yukon Yak.

 <a href="https://www.flickr.com/photos/90204224@N07/8661323336" title="Alpacka Packraft "><img src="https://farm9.staticflickr.com/8116/8661323336_e3cfb2dc1d_b.jpg" width="600" alt="Alpacka Packraft Yukon Yak"></a>